-Learning and development is essential for an organisation to become digitally mature.
+Learning and development is essential for an organisation to become digitally mature, and it needs to happen at all levels.

 Things to think about

-- Are there regular occasions when people can learn about digital trends?
+• Are there regular occasions when people can learn about digital trends and definitions?

-- Is your HR or learning team developing a programme to build digital skills?
+• Is your learning team developing a programme to build digital skills and behaviours?

 Learning: five levels of maturity